California Pediatric Surgical Group

 Necrotizing enterocolitis (NEC) is a potentially life-threatening disease that causes inflammation in the intestines of newborns, especially premature infants.
-California Pediatric Surgical Group in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices, is available 24 hours a day, 365 days a year to provide prompt treatment for babies with NEC.
+California Pediatric Surgical Group in Santa Barbara, and Ventura, California, offices, is available 24 hours a day, 365 days a year to provide prompt treatment for babies with NEC.
 If your child has NEC, call the location nearest you or book an appointment online today for compassionate and professional care every step of the way.

 Necrotizing enterocolitis (NEC) is a serious illness that primarily affects the intestines of premature infants.
 The smaller and more premature the infant, the higher the risk of NEC.
 Full-term babies can also get NEC, but it’s rare.